 A Summit on Resilience and Vancouver’s Future

-On October 25, 2017, the Vancouver City Planning Commission (VCPC) in collaboration with the City of Vancouver, 100 Resilient Cities (100RC), and Simon Fraser University’s Public Square, will host a high-level summit on resilience and the future of our city.
-We are holding this invitational event to encourage dialogue among thought leaders, experts and influencers from the public, private, non-profit and academic sectors.
-It is an opportunity to inform the City’s Resilience Assessment and set the foundation for the ensuing strategy.
+On October 25, 2017, the Vancouver City Planning Commission (VCPC) in collaboration with the City of Vancouver, 100 Resilient Cities, pioneered by the Rockefeller Foundation (100RC), and Simon Fraser University’s Public Square, hosted a high-level summit on resilience and the future of our city.
+We held this event to encourage dialogue among thought leaders, experts and influencers from the public, private, non-profit and academic sectors.
+It wass an opportunity to inform the City’s Resilience Assessment and set the foundation for the ensuing strategy.

 In international comparisons, Vancouver is often viewed as being exceptionally endowed with social, environmental, cultural and economic assets.
 Current initiatives—the Greenest City Action Plan, the Healthy City Strategy, a City of Reconciliation among others, have placed us in an envious leadership position in many fields.
 At the same time, Vancouver is challenged by the need to integrate and harmonize our different approaches to address not just current problems such as affordability and equity, but longer-term issues such as climate change, migration, declining resources and the threat of natural disasters.

-The Summit aims to explore how Vancouver might benefit from aligning four themes from the New Urban Agenda within the context of the 100RC framework and the experiences of other cities in the 100RC Network.
+The Summit explored how Vancouver might benefit from aligning four themes from the New Urban Agenda within the context of the 100RC framework and the experiences of other cities in the 100RC Network.
 The themes are:

-The summit design will ask participants to think about Vancouver in 40+ years – well beyond election cycles and current development proposals, and yet near enough to be relevant to the way we design projects and strategies for our city today.
-Working through the lens of resilience, we will consider how we can move our four themes forward, as well as how we might coordinate the integration of current and future plans and initiatives.
+The summit asked participants to think about Vancouver in 40+ years; well beyond election cycles and current development proposals, and yet near enough to be relevant to the way we design projects and strategies for our city today.
+Working through the lens of resilience, we considered how we can move our four themes forward, as well as how we might coordinate the integration of current and future plans and initiatives.

-The day will bring together participants from across many sectors, skills sets and interests, to encourage innovative thinking and develop new relationships.
-City of Vancouver decision makers will be invited to join the discussion at the end of the day to hear participant’s recommendations, reflect on opportunities for continued dialogue and consider options for integrating recommendations, particularly into the upcoming Resilience Strategy.
+The rest of the day will bring together participants from across many sectors, skills sets and interests, to encourage innovative thinking and develop new relationships.
+City of Vancouver decision makers were invited to join the discussion at the end of the day to hear participant’s recommendations, reflect on opportunities for continued dialogue and consider options for integrating recommendations, particularly into the upcoming Resilience Strategy.

 About the Vancouver City Planning Commission